C'mon... don't be shy...

 It takes two to tango.
 Em & Lo suggest starting the conversation by saying, "You know what I've always been curious about?"
 And if that goes well, make sure to ask your partner, "What's something you've always wanted to try?"
 Involve your partner in the conversation, rather than just reciting your needs.

 3. Keep things general at first.

 Rather than jumping into the deep end with super-specific scenarios, which might initially be overwhelming, Em & Lo suggest starting general.

 "Make it a conversation about your fantasies, and if the conversation goes well, you can start to talk about making those fantasies come true," they said.

 This helps because you'll both know what you're comfortable with.
 You don't want to take any kink or spontaneity out of the actual act, but some acts require a bit more preparation and education.

 Em & Lo wisely say, "Using a blindfold is fairly self-explanatory, but wielding a flogger or whip requires some studying up."
 So figure out what you want to try and hit the books.

 5. Choose a safe word.

 If you're still a bit nervous, choose a "safe word" together, which you or your partner can use to mean it's time to stop.
 It should be a word that neither of you would ever actually say during sex.
 Perhaps "red light."
-Or they the ladies' suggested phrase, "Crack is wack."
+Or, as Em & Lo suggest, "Crack is wack."